littlesparkvt/Flatstrap-for-Bootstrap-3/README.md

 # [Flatstrap for Bootstrap v3.0.0RC1](http://www.flatstrap.org)

-##This is a release canidate, not for production use.
+##This is a release candidate, not for production use.

 ***Sometimes a project doesn't need rounded corners or drop shadows.
 That's why we ripped all of them out of Bootstrap.***